Why use the Team Onion?

 Silos stop work flowing

 Silos are the antithesis of empathy.
-They make it hard for ideas and work to flow and for people to share valuable information.
-Far from ideal when an organisation is trying to get everyone to pull in the same direction.
+They make it hard for ideas and work to flow, for people to share valuable information and for decisions to be made quickly, which is far from ideal when an organisation is trying to get everyone to pull in the same direction.
+Conversely, when you bring people together with diverse experiences and viewpoints, your team will have fewer blind spots and benefit from a wider pool of knowledge.

 Here is a real-life scenario: a multidisciplinary agile team was working on an essential service; they had a mix of capabilities, a backlog that responded to change, and a delivery rhythm.
 But they weren’t able to get anything live.